The short-term rental problem

 Shehawken's strategy generalizes to any short-term rental that has more story than a listing format can hold.
 A historic farmhouse.
 A glass cabin in the redwoods.
 A converted lighthouse.
 A surf bungalow with a specific break out front.
 Anything where the geographic position, the property's character, or the seasonal use cases are the actual product — not the bed count.

 For these properties, the website is doing work the listing platforms cannot.
 It's building search-engine authority for the destination, not just the listing.
-It's capturing direct bookings instead of paying platform fees on every one.
+It's catching Google traffic for "cabin near Hancock NY" and Instagram traffic from reels — and converting it into Airbnb bookings the listing alone wouldn't have caught.
 It's selling the trip, not the room.

 The numbers that matter